lillist-pearl/lillist-pearl/README.md

 & Often online games, but mostly afk and occasionally offtab (you can whis with me).
 I'm really comfortable when you CUDDING so don't be shy😉.

-& Online mainly on Vietnam 1 server, you will easily find me at spawn.
+& Online mainly on Vietnam safe server, you will easily find me at spawn.
 And sometimes online safe server - server 18+.𖦹

 • MY BIAS(๑>؂•̀๑) ❤️‍🔥❤️‍🔥

 & I'm simp many characters at the same time ^^

-& a 'little' characters I like: Miya Chinen, Xiao, Dainsleif, Scara, Pantalone, Danheng, Mr. Scarletella...@@
+& a 'little' characters I like: MIYA CHINEN, Xiao, Dainsleif, Scara, Pantalone, Danheng, Mr. Scarletella...@@

 • FANDOM ‧(๑>◡<๑)